 How Doctors Use Biopsies to Detect Mesothelioma

-Mesothelioma is an uncommon cancer that usually occurs in the tissue linings of the lung cavity (pleural).
-More rarely, mesothelioma can develop in the lining of the abdomen (peritoneal) or the heart (pericardial).
+Mesothelioma is an uncommon cancer that usually occurs in the tissue linings of the lung cavity.
+More rarely, mesothelioma can develop in the lining of the abdomen or the heart.
 Due to the rarity of this disease, diagnosing it can be difficult for less experienced doctors.
 Even an experienced mesothelioma doctor may have an issue determining the condition, due to how it’s easily mistaken for lung cancer or other illnesses.
 A biopsy is the only definite way to diagnose mesothelioma and usually needs to be performed if the veteran patient chooses to pursue legal recourse.

 A doctor may perform a needle biopsy if the patient is exhibiting mesothelioma symptoms.
 To perform a needle biopsy, the doctor will remove a small piece of the tumor from either the lung tissue, chest, abdomen, or another area, and send it to be tested.

 First, the doctor inserts a long, hollow needle through the skin of the suspected area (sometimes with the guidance of imaging tests) where they’ll then remove small samples directly from the tumor.
 Normally, numbing medicine is all that’s needed for this procedure.

 This type of biopsy gathers a sample specifically from the tissue lining the lungs or inside the chest cavity.
 It serves to analyze the presence of disease or infection.
 The health care provider will administer a numbing drug to the patient.
 They start by injecting it through the skin and into the lung tissue lining or chest wall.
 Then, they’ll insert the hollow needle and remove a sample for testing.

 Sometimes this test is performed with a fiberoptic scope.
 This allows the doctor to get a better view of the area.

 This procedure done in a cancer treatment center is a lot like the pleural biopsy, however, it removes fluid for testing instead of tumor samples.
 The hollow needle is inserted into the belly area, where the doctor will remove the fluid.